gojimmypi/IoT_BBQ/Assignments/Final_Project_Instructions.md

 (b) Write up of the system (PDF or Google docs report).
 (c) Link to the code

-These will be submitted to assignment-submissions in Discord or emailed to Jeff Hurd (jeff@classpert.com).
+These will be submitted to assignment-submissions in Discord or emailed to Jeff Hurd.
 Please submit links to all three deliverables as part of one message.
 Bonus points are available by including one of these:

  * An analysis of the power used in the system (expected vs actual)